Weilando/bachelor_playground/README.md

 The dataclass `experiments.experiment_histories.ExperimentHistories` contains an `np.array` per history and stores the measurements from one experiment.
 All histories for training-loss, validation-loss, validation-accuracy and test-accuracy have the shape `(net_count, prune_count+1, data_length)`, which makes it easy to plot and evaluate them in arbitrary combinations.
 The sparsity-history has shape `(prune_count+1)`.

+The dataclass `experiments.early_stop_histories.EarlyStopHistoryList` contains an `np.array` with one `EarlyStopHistory` per net.
+These store early-stop iterations and state_dicts per pruning level, if the `save_early_stop`-flag was set during training.

 ### Evaluate experiments
 It is possible to load the stored results into their original data-structure by using methods from the module `experiments.result_loader`.